mzmine/mzmine_documentation/docs/module_docs/GNPS_export/gnps_export.md

 The user can either select peak area or peak height which will then be displayed in the quantification table.

 #### CSV export
-The user can choose between simple, comprehensive or all.
+The user can choose between **simple**, **comprehensive**, or **all**.
 Difference is in the amount of information that is present in the quantification table.
-Generally, "simple" can be used for the FBMN.
+Simple resembles the legacy format from the MZmine 2 export.
+Both options can be used for FBMN in GNPS other tools might rely on the simple MZmine 2 style output.

 #### Submit to GNPS
-In case the user has a GNPS acccount, upon checking this option, it is possible to directly submit the job to GNPS for FBMN.
-The password is sent without encryption (until the server has moved to its final location with https).
+This option allows any user to directly submit FBMN/IIMN jobs to GNPS.
+The password and user name are optional and are sent without encryption (until the server has moved to its final location with https).
 The input files uploaded to GNPS with the "Submit to GNPS" option are not saved on your GNPS user account.
 These files are deleted on monthly basis, which prevent future cloning of the job and retrieval of the files.
-Use the "standard" interface of the FBMN for persistant jobs and more options.
+Use the "standard" interface of FBMN for persistant jobs and more options.
+Or log into your GNPS account and click on **Clone to latest version** for a job submitted via direct interface.

 #### Open folder
 Opens the export folder.